junduck/gen_trait/readme.md

       - cvref: optional, string, add cv ref qualifiers.

     - cvref: optional, string, add cv ref qualifiers to the FUNCTION itself.

+  - gen: optional, an array of "r" (for ref), "u" (for unique), "s" (for shared) to control which traits are generated.
+Defaults to all traits generated.

+  - inplace_ref: optional, a boolean to force inplace vtable in trait reference.
+In some situations this can provide better performance due to one less indirection.
+Default behaviour is true if the trait has only one member function otherwise false.

 ## Implementation details